vyos/vyos.vyos/docs/vyos.vyos.vyos_config_module.rst

                 <td>
                 </td>
                 <td>
                         <div>The <code>src</code> argument specifies the path to the source config file to load.
 The source config file can either be in bracket format or set format.
-The source file can include Jinja2 template variables.</div>
+The source file can include Jinja2 template variables.
+The configuration lines in the source file should be similar to how it will appear if present in the running-configuration of the device including indentation to ensure idempotency and correct diff.</div>
                 </td>
             </tr>
     </table>